namanhIT301/sitesale/readme.txt

 //Django Admin Interface:
 In the Product, Order, and ContactMessages sections, there will be filters and search functionalities for easy adjustments.
 Click on the black text in the first column values of the classes to edit and update values.

+# --UPDATE 1----- : /API/
+Added Simple JWT API
+* Note: For Login and Logout, please use POST, while for other operations, use PUT, DELETE, or GET
+* Read api.txt for usage instructions